Chavez to nationalize Venezuelan gold industry

 Rusoro had expressed interest in Las Cristinas, which has not been developed since the 1980s but has reserves estimated at 17 million ounces.
 Locals once found a 1-kilo (2.2-lb) nugget there.
 But Rusoro's chief executive told Reuters in June it could not take on the project unless the government scrapped its export rules.

-Sources at Rusoro said it planned to respond in coming days to Chavez's decision to nationalize the industry.

-(Additional reporting by Eyanir Chinea and Diego Ore; Editing by Kieran Murray)
+(Additional reporting by Eyanir Chinea, Diego Ore and Marianna Parraga; Editing by Kieran Murray)